stoermelder/vcvrack-packone/docs/Strip.md

 - Toggle: ON toggles enable/disable of the modules, OFF disables the modules.
 - High/Low: ON in high-state (button pressed or voltage >=1V) enables the modules, ON in low-state (voltage <1V) disables the modules.

-Added in v1.0.6: The button labeled EX allows you to exclude some parameters within the strip from randomization.
-To add a parameter to the exclusion list first enable learn mode by pressing EX, the LED turns red.
-Next, touch the parameter which should not be randomized.
+Added in v1.1.0: The button labeled INC/EXC allows you to include or exclude some parameters within the strip from randomization.
+To add a parameter to the inclusion/exclusion list first enable learn mode by pressing INC/EXC, the LED turns red.
+Next, touch the parameter which should only be randomized or not be randomized.
 Learn mode will be automatically disabled and you can repeat the learning procedure for another parameter.
-Green light on the LED signals that at least one parameter has been excluded.
-A long press on the button resets all excluded parameters and the LED turns off.
+Green light on the LED signals that at least one parameter has been included/excluded.
+A long press on the button resets all included/excluded parameters and the LED turns off.
+You can switch between inclusion-mode and exclusion-mode on the context menu of the INC/EXC-button.

 ### Loading and saving, copying and pasting strips